Permit and Inspection Fee Schedule

 Before / after hours inspections may be scheduled at the discretion of the fire code official and where staffing allows.

-- Before / after hours inspections (minimum charge of two hours) - Actual OT cost of assigned inspector.
+- Before / after hours inspections (minimum charge of two hours) - Actual OT cost of the assigned inspector.

 - Normal business hours are 8:00 a.m. to 5:00 p.m.
 Inspections requested outside of those hours are considered before / after hours inspections.
-Before scheduling an inspection for which a fee would be assessed, approval must be obtain by contacting the Fire Marshal’s Office at 972-547-2850 or FMO@mckinneytexas.org.
+Before scheduling an inspection for which a fee would be assessed, approval must be obtained by contacting the Fire Marshal’s Office at 972-547-2850 or FMO@mckinneytexas.org.

 Special Operational Permits

 Operational permits allow the applicant to conduct an operation or business for which an operational permit is required by the Fire Code.
 These operations tend to require more in-depth plan reviews and additional inspections.
 Operational permits must be obtained and inspected before the permitted operation may begin.
 The operational permits are in addition to construction permits required for the initial installation.

 Those operations that require construction permits prior to installation include CO2 beverage dispensing systems, hazardous materials, high-piled storage, LP-as, and spraying and dipping.